 dissertations or other degree requirements, and Federal Government

-The Data Center fee is also waived for using a Census
+The Data Center fee is also waived for using one of the Federal Statistical Research Data Centers (FSRDC);

 will be responsible for any additional fees required by the